Skip to content

 What are 95% Mortgages?

-For many people in the UK today, rising house prices mean that saving for a deposit can take a lot longer, making homeownership feel almost out of reach.
-However, for those wanting to get on the property ladder quicker, and with a lower deposit, a 95% mortgage is an option.
+For many people in the UK today, rising house prices can mean that saving for a deposit can take a lot longer.
+However, for those wanting to get on the property ladder quicker, and with a lower deposit, a 95% mortgage could be an option.

 A 95% mortgage is a type of mortgage that only requires a 5% deposit, meaning you will borrow 95% of the property price to purchase the home.
 These mortgages allow those who struggle to save a bigger deposit to get on the property ladder more quickly.
-This type of mortgage is especially helpful for first-time buyers but is available to anyone with good credit.
+This type of mortgage is often used by first-time buyers, but it's available to anyone meeting the lender’s criteria.

 How 95% Mortgages Work